ishaqBBC/blog/blog/content/blog/2023-03-24-aws-14-instance-connect.md

 To get started, navigate to [your instance created on episode 12](https://magicishaqblog.netlify.app/2023-03-17-aws-13-ssh) on your AWS dashboard and click on "Connect."
 You'll see a range of connection options, including the traditional SSH client.
 However, the option we want to select is EC2 Instance Connect.
 ![EC2 connect button](/blog/src/images/connect-1.png)

 After verifying the public IP address and leaving the default username (EC2 user), click on "Connect."
 This will open a new tab with your Amazon Linux 2 AMI instance.
-From here, you can run commands such as "whoami" or "ping google.com."
+From here, you can run commands such as `whoami` or `ping bbc.co.uk`
 ![EC2 connect interface](/blog/src/images/connect-2.png)

 ```bash